caleb531/play-song/README.md

 To play the songs you've queued, use the `playqueue` keyword.
 To clear the queue of all songs, use the `clearqueue` keyword.

+### Clearing the cache

+Play Song stores a local cache containing album artwork (from displayed results), as well as the compiled workflow configuration.
+If you experience any issues with Play Song, you can clear this cache via the `clearcache` keyword.

 ### A note about play order

 Play Song always respects the current shuffle mode within iTunes.
 For example,